exosphere-project/exosphere/docs/adr/governance-model.md

 1. **Identify Key Factors**: We have identified key factors that will influence our decision.
 These factors serve as our scoring rubric and include aspects like 'Builds Consensus', 'Responsiveness to Community Needs', and 'Corporate Adoption'.

-2. **Score Each Option**: For each governance model, we will score it independently on each factor.
+2. **Score Each Option**: For each key factor, we will score it independently for each candidate.
 We will use as much factual information as possible to avoid bias.

 3. **Delay the Final Decision**: We will wait until all key factors have been scored for all governance models before making our final decision.
 This approach helps to prevent early impressions or biases from unduly influencing our decision.